 Wow…Wait until you taste this delectable recipe!
-It’s a low carb, calorie and fat variation of Mu Shu pork using lean ground turkey breast and lettuce leaves instead of white tortilla-like wrappers.
+It’s a low carb, calorie and fat variation of Mu Shu chicken or pork using lean ground turkey breast and lettuce leaves instead of white tortilla-like wrappers.
 Leftovers taste great reheated for lunch the next day.
 The skinny for each lettuce wrap, only 73 calories, 1 gram of fat and 2 Weight Watchers POINTS PLUS.
 Here’s to a lunch, dinner or appetizer the whole family will enjoy!

 Prep Time: 15 minutes